sgjava/leaker/README.md

-Leaker demonstrates how Jaffree leaks memory using FrameConsumer.
+Leaker demonstrates how Jaffree leaks FFMPEG memory using FrameConsumer.
 Modify main method of Leaker class to point to video stream.
 Also set loop to number of seconds to run.
 [Procpath](https://pypi.org/project/Procpath) can be used to track memory usage by pid.